Celtics beat Warriors 116-100, take 2-1 lead in NBA Finals

 The previous 39 times teams have split the first two games of the finals, the winner of Game 3 went on to win the series 82% of the time.

-Feeding off the energy of the first TD Garden crowd to see an NBA Finals game since Boston’s last trip in 2010, the Celtics started fast and led by as many as 18 points in the first half.
+Feeding off the energy of a TD Garden crowd that jeered Draymond Green throughout his miserable night in the first NBA Finals game in Boston since 2010, the Celtics started fast and led by as many as 18 points in the first half.

+Boston recovered to take a 93-89 edge into the fourth.
+The Celtics got the lead back up to 102-91 in the fourth and outscored Golden State 23-11 in the quarter.

+The Celtics led 56-39 before an 8-0 spurt in just 37 seconds by the Warriors trimmed the lead to 56-49 on a layup by Curry with 3:32 left in half.
+The run included a pair of missed free throws by Boston, along with a missed layup and turnover.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports